jlan84/linear-algebra-assignment/individual.md

    </div>

-## Extra Credit: PageRank Algorithm
+## Extra Credit: Implementing the PageRank Algorithm

 The [Page Rank Algorithm](http://en.wikipedia.org/wiki/PageRank) is used by Google Search (in their early days) to rank websites in their search engine in terms